A professional pilot or navigator, military, civil or test pilot, with five or more years experience.

 All applicants aged under 35 are automatically eligible for membership of the Young Air Pilots irrespective of their membership grade.
 (See: YOUNG AIR PILOTS at the foot of this screen)

-Members (or those applying for membership) in UK whose sole, or principal, source of income is as a civilian Flying Instructor are able to apply annually for a reduced subscription rate (£42 from 1 Oct 2017), whilst still enjoying the benefits of the freedom of the Company.
-You should advise the office that you wish to apply for this reduction when you submit your membership application form.
-Current members should contact the office for advice email@example.com
+Members (or those applying for membership) in UK whose sole, or principal, source of income is as a civilian Flying Instructor are able to apply annually for a reduced subscription rate (£45 from 1 Oct 2018), whilst still enjoying the benefits of the freedom of the Company.
+Current members should contact the office for advice firstname.lastname@example.org

 Please note: Potential members who are resident in Australia, Hong Kong, New Zealand, or North America are directed to the regional areas of this site (at the foot of this screen).
 The Australian, Hong Kong, New Zealand and North America regional forms are slightly different and must be returned, in the first instance, to the appropriate regional administration centre which will then forward applications to London.